 I actually quartered this recipe and made it just for myself the other day since A) no one else was home and B) I only had two very small Yukon Gold potatoes left.
 It was the perfect amount though and came together pretty quickly.
 I could definitely see making a big batch of this potato cheddar soup and freezing it for future lunches or even a quick meal paired with some fresh bread.

 You could crumble some bacon on top of this along with the cheddar cheese, but I chose to pass only because I’m trying to watch my caloric intake. :) Bacon would be a most amazing addition though!
 This would go great with this Italian Grilled Cheese Sandwich!
+And if you’re looking for more, I found a bunch of easy soup recipes on Happy Hooligans!

 And hey, isn’t that spoon pretty?
 Fun huh?
 I bought them from Amazon…